 Affiliate marketing, or performance marketing, is the type of marketing where a publisher promotes a merchant’s products (or services), generates sales for those products, and in return receives a commission.
-This all comes about from companies using an affiliate program as part of their marketing strategy.
-Why would a company do this?
-Because performance marketing results in a company only paying for the marketing efforts that actually perform, i.e., generate a sale, lead, or install.
-The blog post linked here outlines the benefits.
+This allows companies to only pay marketers if they’re successful, one of the many benefits of affiliate marketing.

 How do affiliates commit fraud?